ConnectingEurope/Context-Broker-Data-Visualisation/doc/tutorials/index.md

 <a name="fourthTutorial-ip"></a>

-#### Associate Floating IP
+#### Associate a Floating IP

-At this point, the **Context Broker Data Visualisation Enabler** is deployed, but it is not accessible from the browser because it hasn't got an associated Floating IP (public IP) yet.
+At this point, the **Context Broker Data Visualisation Enabler** is deployed, but it is not accessible from the browser because it doesn't have an associated Floating IP (public IP) yet.

 1. Go to the **Instances** menu and move the drop-down (bottom scroll bar) to the right.